 Kerbside Recycling Service

-In October 2016 Counil made changes to the kerbside recycling service, including the introduction of wheelie bins for mixed recycling.
+In October 2016 Council made changes to the kerbside recycling service, including the introduction of wheelie bins for mixed recycling.
 Please read on for all the information you need about the service.

 When each bin was delivered with an information booklet that covered everything that was changing.
 If you don't still have your copy you can download it here.
 (3.8MB PDF)

-Reminder - Plastic bags can't go in kerbside recycling bins
+Reminder - Plastic bags and soft plastics can't go in kerbside recycling bins

-Please bear in mind that soft plastics like shopping bags can't be recycled in your kerbside collection bins.
+Please bear in mind that soft plastics like shopping bags or anything soft and scrunchy such as food packaging can't be recycled in your kerbside collection bins.
 If you put plastic bags in your kerbside wheelie bin, it can't be collected as the bags can't be processed at our plant.
 The good news is that soft plastic recycling is available at some local supermarkets.
-Find your nearest drop off point here.
+Find your nearest drop-off point here.